Minimum wages in changing labour markets - Mindestlöhne in sich verändernden Arbeitsmärkten

 Stephan L. Thomsen, Hannover University

 Stephan L. Thomsen: The German Minimum Wage: Countering the Wage and Employment Gap between Natives and Migrants?
-DownloadLinkMeta
+(PDF, 508KB, File meet accessibility standards)

 Parental Labor Supply - Evidence from Minimum Wage Changes